Fiserv/verifynow/docs/widget-flow.md

     <label class="label-expand" for="section1">Verify</label>
     <div class="content-expand">

 The client application invokes the VerifyNow web service’s Verify operation with the expected elements for profile and account information.
 The client application receives a token and the status of the request from the VerifyNow system.
 The token will not be passed to the client application if there is any failure in processing the data received, such as failure in data validation and/or business-related validation.
-For more information, see [API Flow](?path=docs/api-flow.md).
+For more information, see <a href="https://raw.githubusercontent.com/Fiserv/VerifyNow/docs/api-flow.md">API Flow</a>.

 </div>
 </div>